Mokosh: Mokosh and Mokosha, Mokusha

 Based on the consonance of the names, Gerasimov and Barsov said Mokosh, Mokosha and Mokusha are identical.
 This proposal was supported by a number of other researchers, who attributed several functions—love, birth, connection with the night, spinning, raising sheep and the feminine sphere— Among them were linguist Max Vasmer and historian Leo Klejn.
 Barsov believed Mokosh was associated with sheep farming, wool, yarn, female braids and the feminine sphere in general, and that she was a companion of Veles.
 According to Ilyinsky, Mokosh is the goddess of spinning, weaving and other household chores, and the patroness of matchmaking, marriage and sexual relations, "weaving" meaning bringing lovers together.
 Historian and philologist Michal Téra recognized her as the Earth Mother, who patronized women and was a Slavic variant of the “Indo-European trifunctional goddess.”
 Linguist Vladimir Toporov, in an attempt to explain the resemblance to kikimora, said there was a demonization of the goddess, which reduced Mokosh to the level of kikimora.

 Philologist Nikolai Zubov brought Mokosh and kikimora closer together through the second element in the latter's name: -mora, which he said originated from the Proto-Slavic stem *mor- and can mean "swamp, standing water".
 Through the functions of spinning and fate, a connection has been suggested with similar deities: the Germanic Norns, the Greek Moirai and the Baltic goddess Laima.
 Zubov suggested a connection between Mokosh and the moon because in European folklore, the moon can be associated with spinning and procreation.
 According to him, long-armedness is associated with the epithet "long-armed" of Iranian gods and rulers, prince Yuri Dolgorukiy and the princes of Chernigov, who may have borne this nickname.
 Marina Vlasova suggests a connection between Mokosh and the rusalkas and the Theotokos, although she noted: "it is difficult to characterize with sufficient precision the relationship between the images of Mokosh and Mokosha spinning at home".

 Historian Henryk Łowmiański and linguist Stanisław Urbańczyk made the opposite reconstruction, believing Mokosh was originally a demon in the 10th-11th centuries, and Nikon of Caves included her in the annalistic pantheon of Primary Chronicle as an insert due to the lack of information about the real gods.
 In keeping with Łowmiański's idea, Nikon included the names of the deities surrounding him in Tmutarakan, and the name of Mokosh, who in Slavic lands was "held in great esteem as a demon".
 According to the historian Vladimir Petrukhin, Tmutarakan was not a source of pagan syncretism, remaining a Greek and Christian city.

 According to philologist Evgeny Anichkov, the name Mokoshá is of Finno-Ugric origin.
-The name Mokoshá, according to linguists Toporov and Ivanov, may be an deverbal formation from the Proto-Slavic *mok-oši-ti, which they understood to mean "to bustle, to potter, to putter", but this hypothesis has not been supported and the word probably has a later Russian origin.
+The name Mokoshá, according to linguists Toporov and Ivanov, may be a deverbal formation from the Proto-Slavic *mok-oši-ti, which they understood to mean "to bustle, to potter, to putter", but this hypothesis has not been supported and the word probably has a later Russian origin.